dylanlawrence/trellis-nginx-build/README.md

+NOT WORKING YET - In hopes of lifting this `galaxy role` idea I have a started this process by moving the code over that I have working in a folder in a trellis env.

 trellis-nginx-build role
 =========

-An extension for trellis to allow nginx to be built from source enabling additional nginx modules like .
+An extension for trellis to allow nginx to be built from source enabling additional nginx modules like.

 Requirements
 ------------